MadScientist1912/CONTROLGRAPH/README.md

 - Secrets must come from environment variables or a secret manager.
 - Add stronger RBAC, rate limiting, structured logging, and test coverage before selling this to real clients.

-## License

-No license file is included yet.
-Choose a license before making the repository public.